lok63/Neural-Convertational-Modelling/README.md

 Chatbot developed in TensorFlow.
 Seq2seq vanilla, Attention and Beam Serch

 ## Overview
 A chatbot trained on the Cornell Movie-Dialogs Corpus and evaluated using BLEU-4 and perplexity.
 Other methods such as Attention and Beam search were used to augment the model.
 Our chatbot is able to generate human like responses.
-However the pre-processing step was not designed properly and the output can not produce great results.

 ## TO-DO
 - [ ] Pre-processing